Buddy Holly and Friends: Not Fade Away

 The second set features a red-hot Nicholas Freeman-led quartet serving up all the Holly hits: That’ll Be the Day, Peggy Sue, Rave On, Maybe Baby, Not Fade Away, Heartbeat, Everyday, Words of Love and Oh Boy.

-with IVEY-Award winning music and musicians (original cast) and endorsed by Sonny Curtis and Jerry Allison of the Crickets!
+IVEY-Award winning music and musicians (from History Theatre's productions of "Buddy!
+The Buddy Holly Story") and endorsed by Sonny Curtis and Jerry Allison of the Crickets!

 Gary Rue tells a bit of rock and roll history in reverse, from Gene Pitney (who wrote “Rubber Ball” for Bobby Vee) and Sonny Curtis (Crickets' guitarist and a great tunesmith in his own rite), to Bobby Vee (Bobby took Holly’s place at the Moorhead, MN concert after Buddy’s fatal plane crash on February 3rd, 1959).